 Hi everyone!
-This is set to be quite a long, wordy post all about shadowbanning and the future of instagram.
+This is set to be quite a wordy post all about the shadow ban on instagram.
 If that's not what you're here for and you are just keen to find the recipe for this delicious glutenfree chocolate granola, then please scroll right the way down where you'll be sure to find it.
 If you ARE here for lots of info on shadowbanning, then I suggest you grab a mug of green tea, curl up on the sofa and prepare yourself for a long read!

 What is shadow banning?

-I assume that most of you know what shadowbanning is, but just in case you don't, it is the term used to describe how instagram seems to omit a person from the hashtag grid of hashtags they have used on their image.
-So for example, prior to shadowbanning, if I tagged one of my images on instagram with #vegan, my image would appear in the #vegan grid.
-This meant that people interested in vegan food could easily discover my account if they looked at the #vegan grid.
+It is the term used to describe how a person’s post becomes invisible to anyone other than the people already following them.
+Posts don’t appear under the hashtag grid used either and consequently, it becomes impossible for the person to grow their audience.
+For example, prior to being shadowbanned, if you tagged one of your images on instagram with #vegan, your image would appear in the #vegan grid.
+This meant that people interested in vegan food could easily discover your account if they looked at the #vegan grid.
 You can see what an important tool hashtags and hashtag grids are in order to drive traffic to your instagram profile; it's the best way to get new followers.
 It's also a great way to engage and connect with your preferred audience and with like-minded individuals.

-Now the sneeky thing with a shadowban is, that if I check to see if my image appears in the #vegan grid, it will be visible to me and everything will seem totally normal.
-However, if I check the #vegan grid from another person's account, especially one that doesn't follow me and hasn't discovered me yet, my image may or may not be visible to them.
+Now the sneaky thing with a shadowban is, that if the affected users check to see if their image appears under the #vegan grid, it will be visible to them and everything will seem totally normal.
+However, if someone that doesn't follow them and hasn't discovered them yet looks at the #vegan grid, their image won’t be there.
 Freaky right?
-The result is a massive drop of likes, comments, new followers and general engagement.
+The result is a massive drop in likes, comments, new followers and general engagement.

 Why is this happening?